ernieyang09/dailydrinks/readme.md

 ## TODO and enchancement

-- Add validation for form.(required and number).
+- Add validation for form.(check required and number).
-- Id should replace by name(Add field for name).
+- Id should be replaced by name(Add field for name).
 - Add amount for a single order.